 Fabry disease is a relatively rare disorder.
 The annual incidence of Fabry disease in newborn males has been historically estimated to be 1:40,000-1:60,000 (Journal of the American Medical Association January 1999 and The Metabolic and Molecular Bases of Inherited Disease 8th edition 2001).
 However, more recent newborn screening studies in Italy, Taiwan, Austria, Spain and the U.S., which collectively screened more than 500,000 male and female newborns, found the incidence of GLA mutations to be between 1:2,445 to 1:8,454, more than ten times higher than previous estimates for classic patients (American Journal of Human Genetics 2006, Human Mutation 2009, the Lancet 2011, Journal of Pediatrics 2017, and Journal of the American Medical Association Pediatrics 2018).
-When looking at only male newborns within these studies, the incidence of Fabry disease mutations is as high as 1:1,316 - 1:7,575 (Circulation in Cardiovascular Genetics 2009, American Journal of Human Genetics 2017).
+When looking at only male newborns within these studies, the incidence of Fabry disease mutations is as high as 1:1,316 - 1:7,575 (Circulation in Cardiovascular Genetics 2009, American Journal of Human Genetics 2006, European Journal of Pediatrics 2017).

-We believe that approximately 35-50% of the Fabry disease patient population may benefit from treatment with Galafold[®] as a monotherapy.
+We believe that approximately 35-50% of the Fabry disease patient population may benefit from treatment with Galafold® as a monotherapy.
 Additionally, we expect that as awareness of late-onset symptoms of Fabry disease grows, the number of patients diagnosed with the disease will increase.
 Increased awareness of Fabry disease, particularly for specialists not accustomed to treating Fabry disease patients, may lead to increased testing and diagnosis of patients with the disease.
+A number of factors are contributing to the continued expansion of Fabry diagnosis, including newborn screening in several states in the U.S., family screening, and access to lower cost genetic testing.